PropertyTechnology/PT-Documentation/ConsumerEnquiriesAPI/README.md

   List all enquiries created before the `date` (YYYY-MM-DDTHH:MM:SS)

+### Updates to Enquiries
+You should periodically check for updates to enquiries.
+Some people fill out qualification questionnaires up to 72hrs later.

 ### Responses
 The response to a request will conform with the JSON API specification.